thenexthub/Codira/docs/archive/PatternMatching.rst

 refined type within that scope.
 However, making this kind of type refinement sound would require us to prevent there from being any sort of mutable alias of the local variable under an unrefined type.
-That's usually going to be fine in Swift because we usually don't permit the address of a local to escape in a way that crosses statement boundaries.
+That's usually going to be fine in Codira because we usually don't permit the address of a local to escape in a way that crosses statement boundaries.
 However, closures are a major problem for this model.
 If we had immutable local bindings --- and, better yet, if